-Each intern is required to present their Internship Report in a formal seminar to their academic supervisor, representatives from the faculty of economics, Professional Placement organisation and other participating parties.
+Each intern is required to present their Internship Report in a formal seminar to their academic supervisor, representatives from the Faculty of Business & Economics/Faculty of Law, professional placement organisation and other participating parties.
 The seminar is to involve a PowerPoint presentation and is expected to last 100 minutes, including question and answer time.